Environment - Soil moisture sensor

 Device Settings

 • Sensor model: Select the model of the used sensor.
-When changing the selection the page will be reloaded to adjust the content of the screen.
+When changing the selection the page will be reloaded to adjust the available configuration options, tailored to the selected sensor.

 ../_images/P047_SensorModelOptions.png